Veetmatle/Data-Jobs-analysys-project/README.md

+# Overview

+This project focuses on labor market analysis for data-related positions, with a particular emphasis on data analyst roles.
+All the work I have done in this project serves as a practice to improve my skills in both data analysis and chart creation, data manipulation, and navigating more complex visualizations using the sns (Seaborn) library.
+The tools used were, of course, Python, plt, sns, pandas, and also numpy.
+The data was retrieved from the internet, courtesy of Mr. Luke Barousse.

 # The Analysis - my exercise

 ## 1. What are the most demanded skills for the top 3 most popular data roles?